 Body field The raw text collected from the webpage/record/target.
-Metadata fields Fields we collect along with the body, if available, such as: domain, network, language, headers.
+Metadata fields Fields we collect along with the body, if available, such as: domain, network, headers, leak information.
 Click on the Metadata and Leak view switches in Search Results to see this information.
-Mined fields Tokenized entities we mine out of the body of the result, which are currently: emails, credit cards, cryptocurrencies, ip addresses, and ssns.
-These appear as individual View Switches in Search Results, if present in the body.
-When searching for entities, either use the Search Tools menu > Entity Search or prefix with the appropriate search operators in the Search Bar.
+Mined fields Tokenized entities we mine out of the body of the result, which are currently Entities (emails, credit cards, cryptocurrencies, cves, ip addresses, ssns) and Chat-related information (users, user IDs, servers, channels, channel IDs).
+Entities and Chat Users appear as individual View Switches in Search Results, if present in the body.

 Processed fields Information we apply to a result from our natural language processing or machine learning, such as hackishness or language detection.